scubbo/blog-content/blog/content/posts/2021-in-books.md

 ## number9dream

 I'd read and enjoyed a bunch of David Mitchell ([no, not him](https://www.youtube.com/watch?v=om7O0MFkmpw)) many years ago - he's best-known for [Cloud Atlas](https://en.wikipedia.org/wiki/Cloud_Atlas_(novel)), but for my money [The Bone Clocks](https://en.wikipedia.org/wiki/The_Bone_Clocks) is the best one (I am biased, perhaps, by my preference for books that are the cornerstone of their respective authorial universes (Dark Tower fans, rise up!), and by my pathological rejection of the [inevitability of death](https://www.nickbostrom.com/fable/dragon.html)).
-I noticed this on my friend Jeff's bookshelf and he kindle lent it to me.
+I noticed this on my friend Jeff's bookshelf and he kindly lent it to me.

 As with Blindsight (though in a different way), it was fine-to-moderately-good, but felt hampered by a lack of narrative.
 It was certainly evocative and atmospheric, but I can really only recall a single event in the entire book, and the ending in particular felt like massive anti-climax.
 Perhaps this was a stylistic choice that I'm simply too plebian to understand.